Jason-Whitmore/NumberCatchingAI/README.md

 An exploratory project of deep reinforcement learning inside of a custom environment

 ## Introduction
 Reinforcement learning is interesting to me because it's a very active area of interest and the possibilities for applications are very exciting.
 However, like any fast moving field, it proved to be a challenge for a beginner like me to truly understand what the algorithms did and notation really meant.
-Resources online were often vague, and many guides on implementing algorithms relied on handy-wavy explanations.
+Resources online were often vague, and many guides on implementing algorithms relied on hand-wavy explanations.

 I decided that the best way to enter the world of reinforcement learning was to implement the Proximal Policy Optimization algorithm from the ground up (with exception to my use of tensorflow/keras for neural network functionality, which I've done from scratch in the past in C++).